Farjuu/Farjuu/README.md

 - ✨ I’m Farjana Akter, a Mobile Application Developer/ Software developer
-- 🔭 Anymore I’m a Computer Science Lecturer at Sylhet International University
 - :sunny:  3+ years of experience with Android App Development
 - 🌱 I’m currently learning kotlin
 - 👯 I’m looking to collaborate on a global IT